dylcorman/snake-game/README.md

 SNAKE GAME

-This is asimple implementation of the classic snake game using everything we've learned in the class so far.
+This is a simple implementation of the classic snake game using everything we've learned in the class so far.
 The goal of the game is pretty simple, control a snake to eat food, which makes the snake grow larger and larger.
 The game will end either when the snake collides with itself due to it's size or hit the walls of the game board.

 *Insert SS of final product of game here*